– What’s the average age of the campers?

 How do I get to camp if I’m driving?

 From Vancouver: find your way to Highway 99 and drive north to Squamish and onwards to Whistler.
 We’re about a 2 hour drive from downtown Vancouver and 45 minutes from Squamish.
 Once you enter Whistler keep driving, you’ll pass through Whistler Creekside, past the subdivisions ‘Nordic Estates’ and ‘Brio’ and then you’ll arrive at the main village.
 Turn right off the highway at the stop lights.
 Right at the next set of lights and follow the road round to the left.
 You’ll see a small turning on the right and parking in front of the Blackcomb Lodge.
 You can reach the hotel at 604 932 4155.

 No – we do not have room for bikes on the bus, but you can ship it separately if you really want to bring your own bike and are staying for more than one session.
 Or you can take the public bus to Whistler and pay and Extra $15 to bring your bike – www.pacificcoach.com.

 Who will I be rooming with and how many kids per room?

 You can note on your registration form any friends you’d like to room with.
-Youth campers will be sharing a 3 or 4 bed kitchen suite or loft and are matched with campers of the same age and sex.
+Youth campers will be sharing a 4 bed two level kitchen loft and are matched with campers of the same age and sex.
 If you don’t know anyone at camp we will match you with a girl or boy of the same age.
 Girls and boys do not room together.
 We can make exceptions for siblings.
-Upgrades to private rooms are available, space permitting – contact us for details.
-Session 5 rooming is based on 2 people sharing.
-If adults attend the youth sessions (1-4) you will be required to upgrade to a private room, unless there are other suitable adults you can share a room with.
+Upgrades to 2 person rooms and private rooms are available, space permitting – contact us for details.
+Session 1 rooming is based on 2 adults sharing.
+If adults attend the youth sessions (2-5) you will be required to upgrade to a private room, unless there are other suitable adults you can share a room with.